molily/molily.de/_posts/2020-11-21-testing-angular.md

 This fake Component lacks a template and any logic, but has the same selector, Input and Output.

+<aside class="margin-note">Same public API</aside>

 Remember the [rules for faking dependencies](#faking-dependencies)?
 We need to make sure the fake resembles the original. `FakeCounterComponent implements Partial<CounterComponent>` requires the class to implement a subset of `CounterComponent`.
 TypeScript enforces that the given properties and methods have the same types as in the original class.

+<aside class="margin-note">Declare fake Component</aside>

-In our test suite, we may put the `FakeCounterComponent` before the `describe` block.
+In our test suite, we place the `FakeCounterComponent` before the `describe` block.
 The next step is to add the Component to the testing Module:

 ```typescript
 TestBed.configureTestingModule({